thord1-stack/design-projects-portfolio/docs/assignments/A01/index.md

 This products components was designed in 1885 as a conductors hole punch and isn't under a patent since it has been over a century.
 Two other devices that also achieve this are a multi hole desk top punch (Patent # 509,997 by Friedrich Soennecken) and the Japanese screw punch (by Kiichi Nonaka).
 The multi hole desktop punch is made with a handle that you push down to punch three holes into the paper.
 Why I think that they would make this chouse to put a handle that you push down would to be to make it a easy tool to use for businesses that deal with a lot of hole punching in paper.
 The Japanese screw punch is just a handle that you hold like a knife and poke it into the paper to create the hole.
 I believe they chose this idea to make it a far less complicated and simple design.
 ## Decide
+On the homepage I made sure everything was constant for example a paragraph would say megr 2157 and the picture would say megr 2156.

 ## Communicate
+Ty Hord
+As an engineer I am a problem solver and a designer to help improve the world.
+Problem solving, designing and working on things with my hands is what brought me to engineering.
+I have begun to take an interest in robotics, aerospace, and vehicles.
+These things specifically have taken my interest because they can be large machines that can be complex or small machines that fulfill a small role in an operation and even if it is a small machine it can have a huge impact on the world.

+What does it mean to defend an engineering decision: and do you currently know how to do it?
+To defend an engineering decision is to take in the pros and cons of a decision and decide what is best for a design and be able to justify why you would make that decision rather than making another one.
+I believe I know how to make an engineering decision and how to defend it but not as well as a true engineer yet.

+I spent about 4 hours on this assignment.